Education in the right place. Yours.

 • Comparing Credit Cards: Learn what to look for when selecting a card, pitfalls to avoid, and the impact of making minimum payments.

-• Debt Management: Learn about the different types of debt, benefits and costs of credit, and MSGCU resources available.
+• Debt Management: Learn about the different types of debt, benefits and costs of credit, and resources available to help reduce or manage debt responsibly.

-• Homebuying Myths: Learn the secrets of successful home buying including budgeting, pre-qualification, inspection, and other valuable tips.
+• Homebuying Myths: Bust the myths and learn the facts for successful home buying including budgeting, pre-qualification, inspection, and other valuable tips.

 Personal Finance